lasscat/namemcpy/README.md

 ![PyPI version](https://badge.fury.io/py/namemcpy.svg)[![PyPI license](https://img.shields.io/pypi/l/namemcpy.svg) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 # About📄
-namemcpy is a api wrapper for [namemc](https://namemc.com) Some features of this scrape the website and potentially break if the websites changes.
+namemcpy is a api wrapper for [namemc](https://namemc.com) Some features of this scrape the website and potentially break if the websites changes .
+Please note the author of namemcpy or namemcpy is affiliated in any way.
 # How to install💾

 `pip install namemcpy`